 This amazing Tuscan soup recipe is so easy when you have a shredded rotisserie chicken on hand!
 Kids will love the sweet Italian vegetable soup made with tiny chopped up fresh carrots, celery, and zucchini.
-Since it is tomato based, this healthy vegetable soup is one you can feel great about feeding your family.

 During a recent trip to visit family in the Twin Cities area, we stopped in at a cafe called D’Amico & Sons for a quick lunch.
 Too much heavy food and greasy fast food on our trip had left me with an upset stomach so all I wanted was a light and healthy vegetable soup.
 When the server brought my bowl, I immediately knew I had picked a winner.

 This Tuscan soup has a tomato-based broth with just a hint of creaminess without being a full-fledged cream soup.
 It is thick with Italian vegetables and teeny tiny pasta but still brothy enough to be a soup but not a stew.
 It might possibly be the most perfect chicken veggie soup I have ever had.
 The little bits of chicken gives it that nice savory taste but it is truly the sweet carrots and zucchini that are the heroes of this dish.

 I could NOT stop thinking about what went into this Tuscan soup recipe for days.
 I’m not exactly a soup fanatic but it hit the spot and kept me wanting more even after I returned home.
 In total desperation, I hunted the internet for a similar recipe.
 I found nothing that came close until I finally decided to just search for the restaurant’s name and the name of the soup.
 Sure enough, I was able to find the original recipes from an employee’s grandmother that is used for the basis of the soup they serve at D’Amico & Sons!
 Score!
 I literally yelped with excitement.